[JUMP TO RECIPES]

 Here is a recipe for a healthy salad from a popular website.
 I actually really like this doctor/author (Mark Hyman, MD) and I have learned a lot by listening to his podcast.
 And make no mistake, his salad recipe is healthy.

 But by Italian standards, the sheer number of ingredients is indiscrete, unnecessary, and to a certain degree, it aligns with the Big Food companies who believe that more is always better.
 In other words, an attempt to “improve” food by crafting clever combinations instead of letting the simplicity of the fresh ingredients shine for themselves.

 In Italy, you wouldn’t want/need all of these ingredients.
-As I’ve already mentioned, a “salad” (insalata) should be lettuce with salt and olive oil.
+As I’ve already mentioned, a “salad” (insalata) would only be lettuce with salt and olive oil.
 Un’insalata mista might have 3 or 4 vegetables, maximum, but certainly no seeds or mustard or canned fish.
-But alas, these types of American creations have now found their way to the larger cities of Italy, and they’re called insalatoni (big salads).
-In some circles, perhaps it’s even considered a bit chic to conspicuously order one of these for lunch in front of your business colleagues.
-Go figure.

 And why all the condiments and complicated dressings?
 (Buttermilk Green Goddess?
 Coffee Vinaigrette?
 Seriously?)
 The default should always be towards FEWER ingredients.
 You want to taste the individual components.
 The more “stuff” you put into the salad, the harder you this is.
 Perfection always runs towards simplicity.
 Once you start messing with what nature created, you’re going down the wrong road to a point of no return.

 Further in this discussion is the confounding concoctions of “plants disguised as animal products.”
 You know, like “veggie-burgers” or tofu tacos.
 Why?
 What’s wrong with eating the vegetables the way nature intended?